-Cody Beaton, of Round Rock, Texas, began her training at the Austin Conservatory of the Arts.
+Cody Beaton, of Round Rock, TX, began her training at the Austin Conservatory of the Arts.
 She continued on to join the Colorado Ballet for one season.
-She has been with Richmond Ballet since 2008 and recently married fellow company dancer Trevor Davis in 2017.
+She has been with Richmond Ballet since 2008 and married retired company dancer Trevor Davis in 2017.
 She also recently opened a flower business with retired dancer Lauren Archer (Malone) called Monarch Flower Farm!

 Education & Training